Chocobos. Notice how it started with "II"? When they remade the first game

 - And now for the long, long list of recurring pokemon locations and categories (Insert Black and White Expies where appropriate)

 - Starters as previously mentioned.
+One starter will be quadruped, the others will be bipedal.

 - Bugs, Flying-type birds and Normal-type mammals in the starting areas.